xmlns/xmlns/README.md

 I was fortunate to be able to contribute my own solutions for production issues **across the stack** at both of these companies.

 Aside from work, I like to write snippets of code here and there, usually to automate some of my day-to-day tasks.
-Sometimes it works, sometimes it doesnt; however, I get to learn something in either case everytime.
+Sometimes it works, sometimes it doesnt; either way, I get to learn something.

 _My expected graduation 🎓 date is mid-December 2021 (Bachelor of Science in Computer Science and Engineering)._